What is an anti-inflammatory diet?

 This article is not intended as medical advice.
 If you are concerned about symptoms, speak to your GP about your treatment plan before making any changes to your diet.

-Inflammation is thought to be at the root of a number of chronic diseases, including auto-immune diseases such as lupus and Rheumatoid arthritis, as well as cancer, heart disease, diabetes, bowel diseases, depression and Alzheimer’s.
+Inflammation is thought to be at the root of a number of chronic diseases, including auto-immune diseases such as lupus and rheumatoid arthritis, as well as cancer, heart disease, diabetes, bowel diseases, depression and Alzheimer’s.
 The anti-inflammatory diet works by reducing the intake of pro-inflammatory foods whilst promoting those that may help reduce inflammation.
 Some of the components of the diet, like oily fish and unsalted nuts contain omega-3 fatty acids that may partly inhibit aspects of inflammation, while others are high in protective compounds, called antioxidants, that help prevent the inflammatory effects of an everyday process, called oxidation.

-An important component of a Mediterranean diet is olive oil, a rich source of mono-unsaturated fats.
-Extra-virgin olive oil is less processed and retains more protective plant compounds known as polyphenols, which may be effective against inflammation and pain.
-As a guide, you should aim to include 1-2 tbsp oil in your diet daily.
-Choose the best quality you can afford, buy it in small quantities and choose dark glass bottles where possible.
-In addition, enjoy a small handful of unsalted nuts each day.
+Olive oil is a key component of the Mediterranean diet and a rich source of beneficial mono-unsaturated fats.
+The oil described as extra-virgin is minimally processed and retains more protective plant compounds known as polyphenols, which may be effective against inflammation and pain.
+As a guide, aim to include 1-2 tbsp oil in your diet daily.

 Fatty fish including salmon, trout and sardines

 Fatty varieties of fish, such as salmon, trout and sardines, supply long-chain omega-3 fatty acids that have potent anti-inflammatory properties.
 Aim for at least two portions (140g cooked weight) weekly.

 These are a source of omega-3 fatty acids, although in the less active short chain form.
 Walnuts are an especially good source.